20 hours | 20 CEs

 This on-demand professional training program on Short-Term Assessment of Risk and Treatability: Adolescent Version (START-AV) is presented by Jodi Viljoen, PhD and Keith Cruise, PhD.
 This badge-earning program can be shared digitally on platforms like LinkedIn or your resume and counts towards a certificate.
 Enroll in this program to earn credit towards Juvenile Forensic Assessment Certificate and share your new digital credentials with prospective employers and colleagues.

-This training program focuses on providing participants with the skills needed to use the START: AV to assess strengths, vulnerabilities, and risk.
-In addition, the training program introduces participants to the use of the START: AV in intervention planning.
-Throughout the training, there is a focus on working through case examples.
+This program focuses on providing participants with the skills needed to use the START: AV to assess strengths, vulnerabilities, and risks.
+In addition, the program introduces participants to the use of START: AV in intervention planning.
+Throughout the program, there is a focus on working through case examples.

 This on-demand professional training program is intended for mental health and other allied professionals